Occurs when a UIElement receives focus.

 Place particular emphasis on checking or using the object values transmitted to the handler by sender and by OriginalSource in the event data.
 You might choose to act only if sender equals OriginalSource , or if sender is a particular named object in cases when the same focus event handler is attached to multiple objects, or similar logical operations.

 Note however that knowing that focus is somewhere in an object's composited tree may be important for setting the proper visual state of the overall control.
 In general you should use caution when attempting to suppress further routing of focus events.

 is not raised if Focus is called on the object but the object already had focus.

 Sometimes is raised twice for what appears to be one focus event from a UI perspective.
-This can happen if focus is not yet within the Silverlight content area, but the user clicks (or tabs) to a specific control within the content area.
+This can happen if focus is not yet within the content area, but the user taps to a specific control within the content area.
 In this case the specific control often raises (and reports itself as OriginalSource).
 Initial focus into the overall content area also raises , which walks into the object tree until it finds a focusable object and reports it as that event's OriginalSource.
 This is can be a problem if you handle while relying on bubbling behavior deliberately.
 Check OriginalSource; this can often help you identify this case in your handlers.

 GotFocus and OnGotFocus

 Controls that inherit can provide handling for the event that acts as handler for all instances, by overriding the OnGotFocus method.
 As with direct handling of the event, there is no Handled property available, so OnGotFocus cannot be implemented in such a way that it suppresses the event through the Handled technique.
 However, OnGotFocus can be useful either for setting visual state, or for public or internal state properties.
 For more information, see OnGotFocus.